 Providing Details About Your Case

-When you first sit down with a personal injury attorney for your initial consultation, they’re going to ask you to provide them with details about your case.
+When you first sit down with an Orlando personal injury attorney (or someone who is local to you) for your initial consultation, they’re going to ask you to provide them with details about your case.
 You’ll want to lay out as many details as you can for an attorney so that they’re able to see where you’re coming from.